cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 In AEGIS-128X, `V` can be represented as eight 256-bit registers (for AEGIS-128X2), or eight 512-bit registers (for AEGIS-128X4).
 And in AEGIS-256X, `V` can be represented as six 256-bit registers (for AEGIS-256X2), or six 512-bit registers (for AEGIS-256X4).

-With this representation, loops in the above pseudo-code can be replaced by vector instructions.
+With this representation, loops over `0..D` in the above pseudo-code can be replaced by vector instructions.

 ## Operational considerations